danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 (e.g., {{?I-D.sweet-iot-acme}}) or other system (e.g.,
 {{?EST=RFC7030}}) and that enrollment verified by the client.

 ## Public Key Hash

-Because the server's public key is encoded into its domain name, changing the public key would also change its domain name -- thus, its identity as known by the client changes, disrupting configuration of that server on the client (e.g., printer configuration, SMB share configuration, password manager, etc.).
-As such an identity change is extremely disruptive, it needs to be avoided.
+Because the server's public key is encoded into its hostname, changing the public key would also change its hostname -- thus, its identity as known by the client changes, disrupting configuration of that server on the client (e.g., printer configuration, SMB share configuration, password manager).
+As such, an identity change is extremely disruptive, it needs to be avoided.
 This means the public/private key pair on a server needs to stay static.
 The tradeoff is a stolen private key allows an attacker to intercept